-- A concern for others and a contribution of time and energy to volunteer projects and/or service organizations.
+- A concern for others through contributions to volunteer projects and/or family needs.

-- An ability to succeed in college as demonstrated by a high school or college GPA of 3.00 or higher, or a GED score of at least 700 (or 2650+ for 2002-2013).
-Applicants with less than a 3.00 cumulative GPA or 700 (2650 for 2002 - 2013) GED score must have a school counselor, advisor or teacher submit a Special Recommendation as part of the online application.
+- An ability to succeed academically in college as demonstrated by a high school or college GPA and standardized test scores.
+Applicants with less than a 3.00 cumulative GPA or 680 (2650 for 2002 - 2013) GED score must have a school counselor, advisor or teacher submit a Special Recommendation as part of the online application.